Wearing The Hijab Is Mandatory In Iran. Now Women Are Defying That Rule In Protest.

 Spooked by the widespread protests over corruption allegations and economic hardships earlier this month, Iranian officials also are treading carefully about crackdowns, worried about provoking a seething public “They don’t know anymore what to do now because of the very widespread corruption among themselves and the great anger of people over their impotence and mismanagement.
 Anything can become a crisis here.”

-Some Iranians were cautiously optimistic that the protests would bring about change, or at least force discussion of a sensitive topic in a way Harvey Weinstein alleged abuse of women ignited the #metoo movement in the West. ”These individual actions can undoubtedly be effective,” said Zahra, a 29-year-old journalist at one of Iran’s largest newspapers.
+Some Iranians were cautiously optimistic that the protests would bring about change, or at least force discussion of a sensitive topic in the way Harvey Weinstein's alleged abuse of women ignited the #MeToo movement in the West. ”These individual actions can undoubtedly be effective,” said Zahra, a 29-year-old journalist at one of Iran’s largest newspapers.

 Iranian women have been bristling against the forced veiling since it was imposed on March 8, 1979. ”Even among religious hardliners, there are people who believe that the policy of hijab enforcement has failed after 40 years,” Miriam Abdi, a Tehran-based activist, told BuzzFeed News in an interview.
 “The government may arrest a few people, but eventually they can’t do much.
 The right to choose clothes is the first human right.
 And women in Iran are deprived of this right.”